 The Income Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Income Fund shares are held in a taxable account.
-These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Income Fund's performance.
-During the most recent fiscal year, the Income Fund's portfolio turnover rate was 104% of the average value of its portfolio.
+These costs, which are not reflected in annual fund operating expenses or in the Example, affect the

-Total Annual Fund Operating Expenses for the Portfolio will not correlate to the Ratio of Expenses to Average Net Assets shown in the Portfolio's most recent Annual Report and in the Financial Highlights section of the Prospectus, which reflects the operating expenses of the Portfolio and does not include acquired fund fees and expenses.
+(2) Total Annual Fund Operating Expenses for the Portfolio will not correlate to the Ratio of Expenses to Average Net Assets shown in the Portfolio's most recent Annual Report and in the Financial Highlights section of the Prospectus, which reflects the operating expenses of the Portfolio and does not include acquired fund fees and expenses.